Wallasey pub shooting: Investigation

-Early on 25 December, the day after the shooting, Merseyside Police confirmed that a murder investigation was underway to establish the circumstances of what had taken place.
+Early on 25 December 2022, the day after the shooting, Merseyside Police confirmed that a murder investigation was underway to establish the circumstances of what had taken place.
 They also said that a cordon had been established in the area whilst officers carry out witness enquiries and examine any CCTV footage.

-Detective Superintendent Dave McCaughrean said that they believe the gunman left the pub car park in a dark coloured vehicle – possibly a dark coloured Mercedes – shortly after the shooting.
+Detective Superintendent Dave McCaughrean said that they believe the gunman left the pub car park in a dark-coloured vehicle, possibly a Mercedes, shortly after the shooting.

 He also appealed to members of the public and anyone who was in the pub at the time of the shooting to come forward with information, saying "I would ask anyone who was in the Lighthouse in Wallasey Village last night who witnessed the incident or has mobile or CCTV footage of what happened to contact us as a matter of urgency."

 Police have said they do not believe the woman who was killed was targeted.
 She was later named by police as 26-year-old Elle Edwards, a beautician who worked 4 km away from the pub in Moreton.

-On 26 December police arrested two people and took them into custody over the shooting.
+On 26 December 2022, police arrested two people and took them into custody over the shooting.
 A 19-year-old woman from Rock Ferry was arrested on suspicion of conspiracy to murder, whilst a 30-year-old man from Tranmere was arrested on suspicion of murder and attempted murder.
 Police said that the investigation remained ongoing.

-On 29 December, police said they had arrested a third person, a 31-year-old man from Tranmere, in connection with the murder and had taken him into custody on suspicion of conspiracy to murder.
+On 29 December 2022, police said they had arrested a third person, a 31-year-old man from Tranmere, in connection with the murder and had taken him into custody on suspicion of conspiracy to murder.
 They also said that the other two people who had been arrested remained in custody.

-On 30 December, police said that the 19-year-old woman who had been arrested was bailed and that the 30-year-old man was recalled to prison on licence.
+On 30 December 2022, police said that the 19-year-old woman who had been arrested was bailed and that the 30-year-old man was recalled to prison on licence.
 The 31-year-old man remained in custody, and police said enquiries into the shooting remain ongoing.